bernardolanza93/DepthFromOpticalFlow/README.md

 ### Depth Estimation

 Depth estimation in this project is achieved by analyzing the displacement of pixels in the image plane.
-The focal lengths \( f_x \) and \( f_y \) are assumed to be equal (for square pixels), allowing us to simplify the depth calculation.
+The focal lengths `fx` and `fy` are assumed to be equal (for square pixels), allowing us to simplify the depth calculation.
 For non-square pixels, the focal lengths are considered separately.

 ### Camera Calibration